Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-agents-with-helm.md

 Copy the content into a file called `hybrid-override.yaml`.

-For a detailed example of how to configure the agent for discovery refer to the [Discover APIs and Services](/docs/connect_manage_environ/mesh_management/discover-apis-and-services/)
+For a detailed example of how to configure the agent for discovery, see [Discover APIs and Services](/docs/connect_manage_environ/mesh_management/discover-apis-and-services/).

 ##### Fields to update